volumedata21/VolumeRead21/README.md

 - Launch with Docker

 ### How to use
-Copy and paste an rss feed URL into the "Add feed URL..." box.
+Copy and paste an RSS feed URL into the "Add feed URL..." box.
 There are a few great tools out there you can use to convert nearly any website, blog, review site, or YouTube channel into an RSS feed link.
 #### Streams and Categories
 When you add a feed, it will automatically be placed in "Uncategorized".
 You can put feeds into different categories, and click the categories to view only those feeds.
 Streams are just a second way of organizing feeds.
 You can mix feeds from different categories into separate streams.
-For exmaple, if you could creat a stream called "Morning News" that's a mix of sports, self hosted news and maybe some music feeds.
+For exmaple, create a stream called "Morning News" that's a mix of sports, self hosted news and some music feeds.

 ## Installation